ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Job_Data_Analysis/README.md

 ### The questions i wanted to answer through my SQL queries were:

-1. Wat are the top-paying data analyst jobs?
+1. What are the top-paying data analyst jobs?
 2. What skills are required for these top paying jobs?
 3. What skills are most in demand for data analysts?
 4. Which skills are associated with higher salaries?